AraBlocks/ara-reward-protocol/README.md

   }

   /**
-   * Called when a contract has been marked as valid and ready to start work
+   * This is called when a contract has been marked as valid and a farmer
+   * is ready to start work
    * @param {messages.Contract} contract
    */
   onHireConfirmed(contract) {